 - 4-H/Youth development

 - Leadership and Community Development

 The Agriculture and Natural Resources (ANR) program reaches beyond traditional agriculture to meet the needs of citizens and homeowners.
 Traditional agriculture is served though programs, such as private Pesticide Applicator Re-certification Programs (PARP), and through topics such as integrated pest management, farm management, agronomy, and animal science.
 Homeowners benefit from ANR Extension Educators through information about pest identification and control, home lawns & gardens, trees, and landscape plants.
 Many people enjoy serving as a volunteer in the Master Gardener program.
 Educational venues include personal consultations, group meetings, newspaper articles, newsletters, and radio.

-4-H fosters life skills development through hands-on learning opportunities for youths.
+4-H fosters life skills development through hands-on learning opportunities for youth.
 Caring volunteers contribute to positive youth development.
-Youths in grades 1 and 2 can be involved in “Mini 4-H,” while youths in grades 3-12 may be involved in the traditional 4-H program.
+Youths in grades K, 1st, and 2nd can be involved in “Mini 4-H,” while youth in grades 3-12 may be involved in the 4-H program.
 A wide range of project choices are available that appeal to urban and rural youths.
 Junior Leaders are 4-H members in grades 7-12 that develop leadership through service learning.
 Teachers may take advantage of several school enrichment program options, available for use in the classroom.

-What does Consumer and Family Sciences program focus on?
+What does Health & Human Sciences program focus on?

-The Consumer and Family Sciences (CFS) program focuses on three main areas:
+The Health & Human Sciences (HHS) program focuses on three main areas:

 - Human development